How to choose department store frames to exhibit your student artwork. If you are doing art school save money. Get savvy. Create to frame!

 The goal for this post is for you to try out creating your artwork so that it will easily fit into a standard frame.
 A frame from a department store.
 The example here is framing a 12 x 12 painting.

-I could cry when I think of the amount of expensive custom frames I’ve had made up in my days as an art student all because I created artworks that didn’t look right in standard size frames.
+I could cry when I think of the amount of expensive custom frames I’ve had made up in my days as an art student.
+This was all because I created artworks that didn’t look right in standard size frames.
 For an art student that’s ‘flat out rubbing two sticks together’ framing is a necessity rather than a luxury.

 Think neat and tidy.

 Think neutral tones so that you can use and reuse the frame/s for various presentations.

 Think about something that scrubs up well in your student exhibition.
 Are you better to have 3 or 4 the same size and colour so that they can be grouped together?

 Department store frames